mohammedasker/100-days-of-code/log.md

 ### Day 7: June 17, 2019

-**Today's Progress**: Successfully built a simple task if making dynamic paragraph.
+**Today's Progress**: Successfully built a simple task of making dynamic paragraph.

 **Thoughts**: I cannot believe myself!
 I actually managed to change the sizes, font style, colors, and position of the paragraph without looking up a tutorial!
 I only read a guide, played a little bit, came up a tiny task and made it one.
 Now, I begin to understand a little bit of how to change HTML/CSS using the function feature in JavaScript.